Regular patterns, substitudes, Feynman categories and operads: Hermida-type adjunctions and the main theorem

-the back rectangle is the unit $\eta^{\mathrm{p}}_\phi$ (cf.~\eqref{eq:eta^p}).
+the back rectangle is the unit $\eta^{\mathrm{p}}_\phi$.
 The unit we are after, $\eta^{\mathrm{iop}}_\phi$, is obtained by Gabriel factorising its horizontal arrows: this induces the dotted arrow by functoriality of the factorisation, and the left-hand square is now $\eta^{\mathrm{iop}}_\phi$.
 It is clearly invertible if and only if the dotted arrow is invertible.
 But the dotted arrow is invertible because it compares two Gabriel factorisations of $\End(\LHerm (\phi)) \circ \eta^H_C$: on one hand $\phi$ followed by $\eta^H_P$ (the latter being fully faithful by Lemma~\ref{lem:Hermida-unit-ff}) and on the other hand the factorisation at the bottom of the diagram. \end{proof}

-\begin{blanko}{Counit of the substitude adjunction.} Thanks to Proposition~\ref{prop:unit-iop-iso} the $2$-category $\Subst$ embeds as a full coreflective sub-$2$-category of $\pSymMonCat$.
-In the remainder of this section we determine for which pinned symmetric strict monoidal categories $\tau : \freesym\caC \to \caA$, the counit $\varepsilon^{\tn{iop}}_\tau $ is invertible, and so come to a characterisation of the substitudes amongst pinned symmetric monoidal categories.
+\begin{blanko}{Counit of the substitude biadjunction.} Thanks to Proposition~\ref{prop:unit-iop-iso} the $2$-category $\Subst$ is biequivalent to the full sub-$2$-category of $\pSymMonCat$, spanned by those pinned symmetric monoidal categories $(C,\tau,M)$ for which the the counit $\varepsilon^{\tn{iop}}_\tau $ is an equivalence.
+In the remainder of this section, we determine for which $(C,\tau,M)$ this is the case.
 Fundamental to this characterisation is the hereditary condition \ref{hered}.

-We begin the unpacking: first we describe the substitude $\iopEnd(\tau)$.
-It is obtained by Gabriel factorising the pinned operad $\pEnd(\tau)$, which is the top composite here:
+We begin the discussion by characterising equivalences in $\pSymMonCat$. \begin{lemma} A morphism $(f,g,\omega) : (C_1,\tau_1,M_1) \to (C_2,\tau_2,M_2)$ of $\pSymMonCat$ is an equivalence if and only if the functors $f$ and $g$ are equivalences of categories. \end{lemma} \begin{proof} It suffices to show that the forgetful 2-functor